 Floors including sub-floors

 Repair category 1

-Notes There is some loose/creaking flooring.
+Notes There are some sections of loose and uneven boarding.

-Internal joinery and kitchen fittings Repair category 1 Notes The joinery is consistent with age and type.
-The glazing in the door between the landing and the inner hallway may not be of a toughened nature.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The joinery is consistent with age and type and the kitchen fittings are affected by wear and tear.